qiskit-community/qiskit-finance/CONTRIBUTING.md

    to see the changes formatted output is as expected.
 You will find an index.html file in docs\_build\html and you can navigate from there.

-   Please note that a spell check is run in CI, on the docstrings, since the text becomes part of the online [API Documentation](https://qiskit.org/documentation/).
+   Please note that a spell check is run in CI, on the docstrings.

    You can run `make spell` locally to check spelling though you would need to [install pyenchant](https://pyenchant.github.io/pyenchant/install.html) and be using